Deep In The Maine Woods Lies An Abandoned Ski Resort That Looks Straight Out Of ‘The Shining’

-Closed since the early 80’s, prepare to get goose bumps at the sight of this incredible ski forgotten that has been forgotten on the Maine/New Hampshire border.
+Closed since the early 80s, prepare to get goose bumps at the sight of this incredible ski resort that has been forgotten on the Maine/New Hampshire border.

 As you can see in some of the photos shared from Conor's lost ski areas blog, the interior of the base lodge feels like a time machine.
 Teeming with spider webs and bad decorations, the Evergreen Ski Resort could be seen as a business opportunity or a place to lose your lunch.

 The current owner of the property has posted multiple no trespassing signs in and around the property so please be advised.
 The video below, shared by MotoOutdoors via YouTube, outlines the exterior of the defunct property during a hike to the area.